scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 In this graph, the nodes correspond to the classes to be predicted.
 If not specified, it is usually assumed that at each level of the hierarchy, a sample can only belong to one class.
 This means that a sample can only be associated with a single path through the hierarchy, starting from the root node and ending at a leave node.
-In multi-path hierarchical classification, this restriction is lifted.
+In hierarchical multi-label classification, this restriction is lifted.
-A sample can belong to multiple classes at the same level of the hierarchy, i.e., a sample can be classified by multiple paths through the hierarchy.
+A sample can belong to multiple classes at any level of the hierarchy, i.e., a sample can be classified by multiple paths through the hierarchy.

 |